amenpunk/muse-classifier/README.md

 Classifies characters from the idol group *muse* from the franchise *Love Live!*.

-Unlike methods from [here](https://github.com/freedomofkeima/transfer-learning-anime) and [here](http://christina.hatenablog.com/entry/2015/01/23/212541), this classifier extracts features from pretrained models and classifies characters based on those features.
+Unlike methods from [here](https://github.com/freedomofkeima/transfer-learning-anime) and [here](http://christina.hatenablog.com/entry/2015/01/23/212541), this classifier extracts features from pretrained models and classifies characters based on those features using an SVM.
 This leads to significantly faster training time (~1m39s on Quadro K2000+Xeon E5-2640) at the cost of accuracy.

 ![preview](preview.jpeg "Preview")